-A Holistic Definition of “Lawyer Well-Being”
+A Holistic Definition of Well-Being in the Legal Profession

-The Report defines lawyer well-being as a continual process of seeking to thrive in each dimension of one’s life: Emotional, Occupational, Intellectual, Spiritual, Physical, and Social.
+The Report defines well-being as a continual process of seeking to thrive in each dimension of one’s life: Emotional, Occupational, Intellectual, Spiritual, Physical, and Social.

 Hover over the buttons below to read the definition of each dimension.